 Truth: Hiring an attorney can help the expedition of your divorce 100%.
 Many think that filing for divorce can be done on their own.
 Even though this is possible, the number of documents needed, applications filled out, and timelines followed, hiring an attorney ensures that your paperwork is ready to file and that you are represented and protected.
 As much as you think you know your partner, divorce tends to dredge up some ugly truths.
 Having an attorney by your side ensures that your rights are protected and your needs are being met.

-The main myth that is still really pervasive throughout the divorce realm is that women are more favoured then men.
+The main myth that is still really pervasive throughout the divorce realm is that women are more favored than men.
 This just isn’t true anymore.
 What once was decided that women are less capable because marriages were typically compromised by a man being the breadwinner, we know that today that is just not the case.
-Alimony, or spousal support, does not guarantee that a woman will the be one taking part of your paycheck.
-Depending on the marital situation, men are increasingly getting alimony as they take on more traditional roles of caretaker and supporting their women while they finish their schooling for a career.
+Alimony, or spousal support, does not guarantee that a woman will be one taking part in your paycheck.
+Depending on the marital situation, men are increasingly getting alimony as they take on more traditional roles of caretakers and supporting their women while they finish their schooling for a career.
 This gender myth also applies to child support and custody.

-The ultimate truth still remains, hiring a Divorce Attorney at The Law Office of Gustavo E. Frances in Fort Lauderdale is your best option for success.
-Our Divorce Attorneys are ready to work for you and ensure that your needs and desires are protected while going through this potentially contentious time.
+The ultimate truth still remains, hiring a divorce attorney at The Law Office Of Gustavo E. Frances, P.A. in Fort Lauderdale is your best option for success.
+Our divorce attorney is ready to work for you and ensure that your needs and desires are protected while going through this potentially contentious time.
 Call 954-533-2756 or click here to start your divorce journey with someone who will fiercely advocate for you.